Where To Stay & What To Do In Bali

 Seminyak is Bali’s most exclusive tourist spot, packed with luxury apartments, opulent hotels and designer boutiques as well as impossibly cool beach clubs, bars and restaurants.
 If taking a break is all about watching the sunset, a tropical cocktail in hand with swaying palm trees and soothing background music for company, Seminyak is an ideal holiday destination.

 Lombok is Bali’s next door neighbour and it provides a beautiful setting for a restful break.
 Less developed and less hectic than many of Bali’s most high-profile resorts, Lombok is a place to chill out, kick back and embrace the serenity.
 Lombok is an emerging tourist destination and as such it has a more limited range of accommodation options.
 Nevertheless, it’s not difficult to find Lombok hotels that appeal to all kinds of travellers with varied budgets.

 After experiencing the glistening azure waters and pristine sands of Bali’s coastline, there’s no better place to go than the inland idyll of Ubud.

 Ubud represents an entirely different image of Bali and it is a verdant jewel that will provide memories to last a lifetime.
 The scenery is staggering but this is also a cultural hub, coming alive with the sound of music and the rhythms of traditional Balinese dance.
 It is located on the uplands in the centre of the island, with geography characterised by vibrant rice paddies and dense tropical rainforest.
-For an authentic Bali experience, choose an Ubud hotel with wonderful outdoor spaces.
+For an authentic Bali experience, choose a recommended Ubud hotel with wonderful outdoor spaces.